 UC is paid monthly in arrears.
-This means you will usually have to wait 5 or 6 weeks for your first payment.
+This means you will usually have to wait about 5 weeks for your first payment.
 You can apply for an advanced payment to help you budget.
 This will need to be repaid.
 This is done by reducing your UC payments over 12 months.

 UC also gives extra payments, called ‘elements’, for people in certain situations.
 You may get the following elements:

 You may get this if you are responsible for a child who lives with you.
 This generally means a child aged under 16.
 In some cases, it could mean a young person under the age of 20 who is in full-time education or doing certain training.
 You can only get this element for up to 2 children born on or after 6 April 2017, unless special exceptions apply.
 Extra money is added if the child or young person has a disability, no matter how many children you have.